luisvenezian/unesp-cipn-algortimos/README.md

 4. **`main.py`**: Entry point for the codebase.

 5. **Notebooks**:
-   - `dispersao.ipynb` and `3d_and_series.ipynb` were used for ad-hoc graph plotting and do not significantly contribute to the project's value.
+   - Inside /plots `dispersao.ipynb` and `3d_and_series.ipynb` were used for ad-hoc graph plotting and do not significantly contribute to the project's value.
 However, they are kept for future reference and potential reuse.

 6. **Neural Networks**: This folder has the usage of the Perceptron architecture for classification of:
    1. file percpetron.ipynb - classification of the outputs of an logical port type AND
    2. file perceptron_common_datasets.ipynb - classification of some classic datasets such as Iris and Wine.

 ## Example Results

 Here are some visualizations of the optimization process: